neuralarc-ai/Okra/README.md

-# Okra Ai- AI Research Analyst for Startups
+# Okra AI- AI Research Analyst for Startups

 ## Project Overview
 This is a React-based web application built with Vite, TypeScript, and shadcn-ui components.
 The application provides deep research and validation for startup ideas.